Patrons, Champions and Friends

-Trudie is an actress best known for playing Sergeant June Ackland in the British television police drama The Bill from 1984 to 2007 and Georgia Sharma in ITV soap Emmerdale since 2011.
-Trudie has been supporting the work of CBM UK since 2005.
+Trudie is an actor, best known for playing Sergeant June Ackland in the British television police drama The Bill and Georgia Sharma in ITV soap Emmerdale.
+She has also appeared in stage productions, Heartbeat, Casualty and Doctors.

 Victoria is a radio producer and disability champion.
 She has been tetraplegic - paralysed in all four limbs - since she was six years old.
-Victoria has written widely and engagingly about disability and social-care issues, including for the New Statesman and Ouch! the BBC's website about life with disability.
-Victoria was appointed as Champion of CBM UK in 2013.
+Victoria has written widely and engagingly about disability and social-care issues, including for the New Statesman and Ouch! – the BBC's website about life with disability.

 “I believe passionately that people who live in prosperous parts of the world have a responsibility to assist those who are not so lucky, and that is why I support the work of CBM, as it plays a vital role in helping those less fortunate.
 Every person with a disability throughout the world should be able to live independently, and have the chance to contribute fully to their community.”

-Ben is a British Paralympic medal-winning T36 sprinter who set a world record for the T36 200m in 2007 and became the first athlete to break 25 seconds for this event.
-Ben became a Champion for CBM in 2015.
+Ben, who has cerebral palsy and a hearing impairment, won a silver medal in the 100m sprint at the Paralympic Games in Beijing 2008 and a bronze medal in the 200m at the 2012 London Paralympics.
+He set a world record for the T36 200m in 2007 and became the first athlete to break 25 seconds for this event.
+Ben became a CBM supporter in 2015.

 That’s why I’m proud to support CBM UK and do what I can to help people with disabilities reach their full potential in the poorest places of the world.”